 Place the supernatant from step 1.8 in a polycarbonate thick wall ultracentrifuge tube.
 Fill the tube with 1x phosphate buffer saline (PBS) until it reaches the maximal capacity (3.2 mL).

+Note: With fixed-angle rotor would be helpful to mark the tube to be sure to recover the translucent pellet, which settles at lower external side.

 Load samples in a titanium fixed-angle rotor (8 x 3.2 mL, k-Factor 13).
 Load the rotor in a tabletop ultracentrifuge.
 Ultracentrifuge at 100,000 x g for 3 h at 4–10 °C.

 Discard the supernatant and resuspend the pellet in 100 µL of 1x PBS.

+Note: Be aware to resuspend the pellet in the appropriate way; pipette up and down several time and if possible use a vortex.

 Nanoparticle tracking analysis (NTA) quantification